erickallemeyn/roat/README.md

 - Infiscal (Secret Management)

 ## Codebase
+This is a monorepo and follows monorepo principles.
 Contributions are welcome!
 You are also free to fork the codebase for your own purposes.
 If this project interests you, send me an email at erickallemeyn@gmail.com and lets talk more.

-## Local Setup (Fully Manual)
+## Local Setup (Podman)
+Podman is used for its high level of interoperability with Kubernetes.
+Local development with podman and production deployment to K8S can be performed with the same yaml file.
+With minor modifications, this could be used with Docker as well.

-1. Install podman locally and Build the image
+1. Install podman locally and Build the webapp image
 ```
 podman build -t roat-image .
 ```

-2. Use `play kube` to containerize, pod, and run the image
+2. Use `play kube` to containerize, pod, and run the container images
 ```
 podman play kube roat-pod.yaml
 ```